 Each generation has a unique skill set to contribute to the world.
 Younger generations can teach the older generations about technology, while older generations can showcase skills like cooking and crafting.
 The key is to make the time to talk.

 While dedicated activities can be terrific ice breakers, don’t underestimate the power of a good conversation.
 Talk about your favorite accomplishments in life or your favorite memories with your family.
-Visit the Have the Talk of a Lifetime website for additional tips!

 Make a New Connection and Learn Something New